Exhibition Guide (September start)

 You

 As a volunteer Exhibition Guide, you'll welcome visitors and assist with their inquiries.
 It is anticipated there will be variety of questions and reactions that people will have about the content of the material, and we will train you to assist them.
 There will also be an opportunity to meet the curator for each exhibition.
-Colour - RAMM's Natural Science curator, Holly Morgenroth.
 Living Labyrinths: Art and Fungi – RAMM’s Contemporary Art curator, Lara Goodband.

 Eligibility

-• Returning and new students to Exeter are welcome to apply now to start this autumn with Living Labyrinths: Art and Fungi.
-Please ensure on you application you state you wish to be considered for an autumn start.
+- Returning and new university students to Exeter are welcome to apply now to start this autumn with Living Labyrinths: Art and Fungi.
+Given that Living Labyrinths does not open until 3 Oct, you should be available, other than Christmas break, until 21 February

 Requirements